Bolt wins 100m in final Diamond League race

 Young was happy enough to have pushed Bolt hard and is confident he can challenge in London, where he will run in the 200.

 "I was so close to Bolt at the end of his great career.
-Couple of days ago I was told I will run the 200 in London, so this sub 10 is great preparation for that,'' he said.
+Couple of days ago I was told I will run the 200 in London, so this sub-10 is great preparation for that,'' Young said.
 "I need to execute well and then I can attack a medal in that event.''

 Wayde van Niekerk of South Africa won the 400 in 43.73, and countrywoman Caster Semenya pulled clear in the last 50 meters to win the 800 in a world-leading time this year of 1 minute, 55.27 seconds.